shanekeran/hungry-postbox/TESTING.md

 ## Lighthouse
 ___

 Google lighthouse was ran on every page of the website.
 Overall I was happy with the result of nearly every page giving back scores between 90 - 100.
-The home page, profile and member page had some results dip down to 87 - 90 but I'm still happy with the feedback.
+The home page, profile and member page had some results dip down to between 87 - 90 but I'm still happy with the feedback.

 ## Browser Testing